Eglinton station: History

-Eglinton station opened in 1954 as the northern terminus of the original Yonge subway line, today a part of Line 1 Yonge–University.
+Eglinton station opened in 1954 as the northern terminus of the original Yonge subway line, today the eastern arm of Line 1 Yonge–University.
 In 1954, the Yonge subway ran from Eglinton station to Union station, and replaced the Yonge streetcar line.
 Eglinton station sits on the site of the former Eglinton Carhouse, a streetcar facility opened in 1922, partly closed in 1951 to construct the subway line, and fully closed in 1954.